 Want a great memory to put in a frame or scrapbook?
 Lake Mead National Recreation Area has several spots that can help you get a great shot.

-On a hot day, the blue water of a lake is a welcome relief.
+On a hot day, the blue water of the lake is a welcome relief.
 Whether you like to wade, swim, or relax on the shoreline, Lake Mead NRA has several places to go.
+Wear a lifejacket.
+No lifeguards are on duty.
+Swim at your own risk.

 Some fly, some walk, some slither.
 Lake Mead NRA is home to hundreds of species of animal life that are specially adapted to live in the desert.
 Learn where they live and how best to see them.